 While only two semesters are required to complete the project, those considering the option are encouraged to contact us and attend a Senior Capstone Meeting by Junior year.

 Students who wish to see examples of previously completed Honors Theses may check them out from the Thesis library in the Honors offices.
-After examining the Thesis register below or by viewing the hard copy on the bulletin board in the UHP offices, stop by the Associate Advisor's office with the author, title, and semester of completion of the Thesis requested.
+After examining the Thesis register below or by viewing the hard copy on the bulletin board in the UHP offices, contact the Associate Advisor with the author, title, and semester of completion of the Thesis requested.

 While there is no specific due date for theses borrowed, please review and return the items in a timely manner to ensure that all Honors students may benefit from the Program's shared resources.